solidjs/solid-docs-legacy/langs/en/api.md

 setState("path", "to", "value", newValue);
 ```

-Store objects being proxies only track on property access.
-And on access Stores recursively produces nested Store objects on nested data.
-However it only wraps arrays and plain objects.
-Classes are not wrapped.
-So things like `Date`, `HTMLElement`, `RegExp`, `Map`, `Set` are not granularly reactive.
-Additionally, the top level state object cannot be tracked without accessing a property on it.
-So it is not suitable to use for things you iterate over as adding new keys or indexes cannot trigger updates.
-So put any lists on a key of state rather than trying to use the state object itself.
+As proxies, store objects only track when a property is accessed.

+When nested objects are accessed, stores will produce nested store objects, and this applies all the way down the tree.
+However, this only applies to arrays and plain objects.
+Classes are not wrapped, so objects like `Date`, `HTMLElement`, `RegExp`, `Map`, `Set` won't be granularly reactive as properties on a store.

+The top level state object cannot be tracked, so put any lists on a key of state rather than using the state object itself.
 ```js
 // put the list as a key on the state object const [state, setState] = createStore({ list: [] });